Linaro/linaro-astro/README.md

 **_pages_** contains [Astro page files](https://docs.astro.build/en/basics/astro-pages/) that describe the individual pages within the website.
 This folder uses file based routing to determine urls in the built site.

 **_styles_** contains css files.
-Due to the use tailwind, there is only one global css file to extend tailwind where necessary (alongside `./tailwind.config.cjs`).
-Further stylesheets might be added where necessary for specific dependencies.
+Due to the use tailwind, there is only one global css file to extend tailwind where necessary (alongside the [tailwind configuration file](https://tailwindcss.com/docs/configuration)).
+Further stylesheets might be added where necessary if required for specific dependencies.

 ## Content